sebg22/fullstack_exam_project/crypto-server/README.md

 ### 3: start development server

-- Run the TypeScript server directyly without compiling first: npx ts-node src/index.ts
+- Run the TypeScript server directly without compiling first: npx ts-node src/index.ts
 - Or run the server with live reloading and automatic restarts on crashes: npm run dev

 ### 4: for production